r-a303931/cyberdefense-scoring-engine/README.md

 	1. Constants - stores constants that are necessary for installation and execution, such as installation folder paths
 	2. Client - the project that implements interfaces for ClientService, ClientWebInterface, and ClientData to allow for executing in platform dependent ways
 	3. Installer - programs to generate binaries to install the entirety of the service and user interfaces as well as configuring the services
+3. Server - acts as the program which controls all of the clients as well as the admin control panel
-3. EngineController - the admin panel for the competition, which allows for setting the actual tasks and penalties as well as administering systems and teams
+	1. EngineController - the admin panel for the competition, which allows for setting the actual tasks and penalties as well as administering systems and teams
+	2. EngineControllerData - provides models and database connections for the server
+	3. TcpWorkerService - acts as a server for the individual clients above

 ## Project Development